junxit/us-congress-bills-111/metadata.md

 - 2009-02-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-02-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 16 (Roll no. 77). (text: CR 2/23/2009 H1623)
 - 2009-02-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 16 (Roll no. 77).(text: CR 2/23/2009 H1623)
+- 2009-02-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.